-Dress slacks or khakis, jeans, sweatpants, leggings, yoga pants, skirts, skorts or shorts may be worn.
+Dress slacks or khakis, jeans, sweatpants/joggers, leggings, yoga pants, skirts, skorts or shorts may be worn.

 Items may not be transparent or reveal any undergarments.

-Suggestive, abusive, inappropriate language or designs, or language that includes put-downs (i.e. I’m with Stupid, etc.) may not be worn.
+Suggestive, abusive, inappropriate language or designs, or language that includes put-downs (i.e. I’m with Stupid, etc.) or hate-speech may not be worn.

 Students not adhering to the dress code will be sent to the Deans’ Office and will be required to change into a Taft shirt or pants until the end of the day.
 At that time, they can return the Taft item(s) in exchange for their own clothing.
 Students returning damaged Taft clothing will be charged a fee.